MykhayloHnatyuk/sdk-plugins/sdk-phonegap/README.md

 For a complete example, see the implementation in the `example/www/index.html` file of the plugin folder.

-First, add the JavaScript file used by the plugin to your `index.html`:

-    <script type="text/javascript" src="MATPlugin.js"></script>

-This makes the MobileAppTracking methods available in a window.plugins.matPlugin object.
+The MobileAppTracking methods are available in a window.plugins.matPlugin object.

 You can create a JavaScript var to easily access the MAT object defined in MATPlugin.js: